 Domestic holidays will be allowed in England from today, but the PM indicated that international holidays could remain illegal beyond 17 May.

 The Stay at Home orders the UK has lived under for months ended on 29 March and overnight stays away from your home in self-contained accommodation will be allowed from next week.

 According to the UK’s roadmap out of lockdown, Brits were told international travel will only begin again from 17 May at the earliest, however this evening Boris Johnson again warned those living in England from booking summer holidays.

 No official decision has been made on whether allowing international travel can resume.

-That will only happen once a scheme to allow trips abroad with reduced risk of bringing mutant variants back into the UK.
+That will only happen once a scheme to allow trips abroad with reduced risk of bringing mutant variants back into the UK is put in place.

-Stays must be with your households only and in self-contained accommodation.
+From 12 April domestic stays must be with your households only and in self-contained accommodation.

 The travel, transport and aviation sector has been one of the worst-hit by lockdown restrictions, so the earlier-than-expected prospect of domestic holiday will provide some comfort to English travel providers.

 Paul Charles, CEO of travel consultancy The PC Agency said, overall, the announcement was good for the industry:

 “Naming a date when international travel can resume, 17 May, is the best move the Prime Minister could have made and it didn’t cost him money, there wasn’t an announcement on furlough or business grants.
 It’s about giving people the confidence to book.